 - At 18%: 72 ÷ 18 = 4 years

-The rule is accurate to within 1–2% for rates between 6% and 10%.
-At very high or very low rates the approximation drifts, but for quick comparisons between investment options it is reliable and requires no calculator.
+The rule holds within 1 to 2% for rates between 6% and 10%.
+At very high or very low rates the approximation drifts a bit, but for quick comparisons between options it's reliable enough and needs no calculator.

-It also works in reverse: if you want your money to double in 6 years, you need a return of 72 ÷ 6 = 12% per year.
+It runs in reverse too.
+Want your money to double in 6 years?
+You'll need a return of 72 ÷ 6 = 12% per year.

-2. Confusing nominal rate with effective annual rate (EAR).
-A 12% rate compounded monthly is not equivalent to 12% compounded annually.
-The EAR for 12% monthly compounding is (1 + 0.12/12)^12 − 1 = 12.68%.
-When comparing financial products, always convert nominal rates to APY (the effective annual rate) before comparing.
+Confusing the nominal rate with the effective annual rate (EAR) is another common one.
+A 12% rate compounded monthly isn't the same as 12% compounded annually.
+The EAR for 12% monthly compounding works out to (1 + 0.12/12)^12 − 1 = 12.68%.
+When comparing financial products, convert nominal rates to APY first.

-3. Ignoring inflation.
-A nominal return of 8% when inflation is 5% leaves a real gain of roughly 3% in purchasing power.
-Over 20 years, the gap between nominal and real returns is large enough to change investment decisions.
-Calculate real returns for any long-horizon comparison: real rate ≈ nominal rate − inflation rate (or more precisely, (1 + nominal) / (1 + inflation) − 1).
+Ignoring inflation is the third.
+A nominal return of 8% with inflation at 5% leaves a real gain of roughly 3% in purchasing power.
+Over 20 years, the gap between nominal and real returns grows large enough to change an investment decision entirely.
+For any long-horizon comparison, calculate the real rate: roughly nominal rate minus inflation rate, or more precisely, (1 + nominal) / (1 + inflation) − 1.